Studying Thai in Thailand: Learn a Language and Live for a Year Abroad

 You’ll do most of your studying in group classes with about 6-12 other students.
 Most Thai teachers can speak English fairly well; they can explain the grammar and vocabulary, if necessary.
 In some schools, students learn speaking before writing, while in other schools speaking, listening, reading, and writing are taught at the same time.

 Schools in Bangkok include: The Knowledge, Pro Language, Walen, Language Express, AUA, and AAA.
 Some of these schools also have branches in other cities around Thailand, but as of yet there’s no clear leader in the market.
 There are hundreds of different schools throughout Thailand.

 Along with the recent increase in required study hours to obtain a visa, the Ministry of Education has also announced that foreigners who are studying Thai on an education visa will need to pass a test every four months in order to keep their education visa.
 The test will be given at the Ministry of Education’s office and will cover the topics on the syllabus that the school has submitted.
 Students will need to learn reading, writing, listening, and speaking in order to pass the tests.

 Visa Application Process

 If you’re currently living abroad, the school can send the paperwork to you and you can apply for the education visa in the Thai embassy in the country where you’re living.
-If you’re currently in Thailand, after you get the letter from the Ministry of Education you’ll have to travel to a neighboring country to apply for the education visa from the Thai embassy there.
+If you’re currently in Thailand, after you get the letter from the Ministry of Education you’ll have to travel to a neighboring country, such as Indonesia, to apply for the education visa from the Thai embassy there.
 Students of certain nationalities, however, are required to apply for the education visa at the Thai embassy in their home country.